In loving memory of Cave historian

 Over the years there have been so many fun and memorable events.
 Share some memories with us.
 Come back as we add more videos!
 We are combing through the archives!

-A young Emi Sunshine perform for us during a Bluegrass at the Cave event.
+A young Emi Sunshine performs for us during a Bluegrass at the Cave event.

 The Haunted Cave ran for 20 years at Cherokee Caverns.
 This is a video from the 20th year.
 (The Haunted Cave changed to a family friendly event after that and continues to run today) - This video features Chase Guedry.